dklassen/CarlosTheCurious/README.md

 ```
 dana [10:39 PM]
-create poll wunderbar
+create response poll

 carlos_the_curiousBOT [10:39 PM]
-Creating poll wunderbar.
+Creating response poll.
 You can cancel the poll any time with `cancel poll 437c67df-febb-4350-b561-92296ea97f6a`

 [10:39]
 What was the question you wanted to ask?